 Leica M Typ 240 versus Sony A7

-The Leica M (Typ 240) and the Sony Alpha A7 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
+The Leica M (Typ 240) and the Sony Alpha A7 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2013.
 The M Typ 240 is a fixed lens compact, while the A7 is a rangefinder-style mirrorless.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 24 MP.

-The physical size and weight of the Leica M Typ 240 and the Sony A7 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M Typ 240 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica M Typ 240 and the Sony A7.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M Typ 240 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is somewhat larger (7 percent) than the Leica M Typ 240.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably larger (107 percent) than the Leica M Typ 240.
 However, the A7 is markedly lighter (30 percent) than the M Typ 240.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Leica M Lens Catalog (M Typ 240) and the Sony FE Lens Catalog (A7).